lubiejewskidaniel/lubiejewskidaniel/README.md

 ## 💻 About Me

-I'm a final-year BSc Computing student with a strong interest in full-stack software development.
+Junior Software Developer focused on building full-stack web applications using React, Next.js and Node.js.
-I build practical, data-driven web applications using modern JavaScript and Java technologies.
+Experienced in authentication, REST APIs and database-driven systems.

-I focus on writing clean, maintainable code and understanding how systems work end-to-end — from UI to database.
+I focus on writing clean, maintainable code and understanding how systems work end-to-end - from UI to database.

 Currently seeking a **Junior Software Developer** role in the UK.